 If you’d like to use mediation to come to an agreement, find a mediator who is Nationally Accredited.
 The Australian Mediation Association can help you find a qualified mediator and they also offer an online mediation service.

 If you need to mediate around parenting, also ensure your mediator is accredited as a Family Dispute Resolution practitioner.
 Family Relationship Centres are funded by the Australian Government and offer low-cost parenting mediations, along with a range of other services, so make a good starting point for those who need to resolve parenting going forward.

-4. New alternatives
+4. New technology

 Technology-based innovation like Uber and AirBnB have changed how we get around and travel, and it’s also changing how we separate and divorce.
-The adieu project was designed specifically for amicable separating couples and uses a combination of artificial intelligence and expert human support to achieve legally finalised outcomes.
-Its goal is to combine the best elements of the 3 options that we’ve walked through so far.